Cecilia-zwq/scrapy-selenium-multiDriver/README.md

 # Problem

-the orginal package could only open one browser driver at a time, which is quite slow for a scrapy
+The orginal package could only open one browser driver at a time, which is quite slow for a scrapy

 # Adaptation

-**I rewrote middlewares.py inorder to enable multiple browser drivers at same time**
+I rewrote **scrapy_selenium/middlewares.py** inorder to enable multiple browser drivers at same time.

 ## Configuration